Jayden Bennetts: Career

 Bennetts came through the academy system at Watford and signed a one-year professional contract at the conclusion of his scholarship in May 2019.

 On 23 January 2020, Bennetts made his debut for Watford in a 2–1 FA Cup third round replay defeat away at Tranmere Rovers, coming on as an extra-time substitute for Joseph Hungbo.
 He left the club in June 2020.

 In November 2020, Bennetts joined the reserve team of Paderborn until the end of the season.

 On 12 August 2021, he moved to VfB Stuttgart II.
 He was released by the club in May 2022.

 In September 2022, Bennetts joined Regionalliga Nord side Phönix Lübeck.

+In July 2024, Bennetts joined Regionalliga West side FC Düren.

+In October 2025, Bennetts returned to England, joining National League South club Chesham United.

 Personal life

 Bennetts was born in England to a Nigerian father and German mother.
 Bennetts' older brother Keanan is also a professional footballer.